aijeannie/aijeannie.github.io/docs/features.md

 # Features

-1. Acceptance Criteria Generation​
+1. [**Acceptance Criteria Generation**](#feature-1-acceptance-criteria-generation) - Create Acceptance Criteria for both Epics and User Stories.
-2. Sequence Diagram Generation​
+2. [**Sequence Diagram Generation**](#feature-2-sequence-diagram-generation) - Produce Sequence Diagrams derived from the acceptance criteria.
-3. Project Definition Configuration​
+3. [**Project Definition Configuration**](#feature-3-project-definition-configuration) - Set up the Project's Scope, Goals, Architecture, and Compliance within the AI context.
-4. Prompt Templates Configuration​
+4. [**Prompt Templates Configuration**](#feature-4-prompt-templates-configuration) - Personalize your Prompt Templates, including System, User, Epic, and User Story templates.
-5. AI Provider Configuration​
+5. [**AI Provider Configuration**](#feature-5-ai-provider-configuration) - Be cloud-independent by bringing your own AI providers such as OpenAI, Azure OpenAI, or Google Vertex.
-6. Dupcheck against your User Stories & Epics​
+6. [**Duplication Check for User Stories and Epics**](#feature-6-duplication-check-for-user-stories-and-epics) - Verify for any duplicate content among existing user stories and epics.

-## Feature 1: Epics/User Stories - Acceptance Criteria Generation
+## Feature 1: Acceptance Criteria Generation

 AI Jeannie can generate acceptance criteria for user stories based on the project definition configured.
 It uses natural language processing to understand the user story and its context, and then generates relevant acceptance criteria that meet the requirements of the user story.